upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 - GMax classification currently covers the known CFRU/DPE `SPECIES_*_GIGA` identity block `0x4EC..0x50D`; other GMax encodings would need a separate audit.
 - The current generation predicate uses base-form generation, which conflicts with the desired regional-form default.
-- Later-generation item constants are not a CFRU/DPE item compatibility audit, even though they now back the shared predicate.
+- Later-generation item constants and the known CFRU/DPE Z-Crystal identities are not a complete CFRU/DPE item compatibility audit, even though they now back the shared predicate.
 - Local ROM-backed audits are still needed, but they must be user-run outside Codex.

 ## Recommended Implementation Slices